insected/bobbae_gcp-wiki/Machine-Learning.md

 #### Transfer Learning

-The process of training a model on a large-scale dataset and then using that pre-trained model to process learning for another target task.
+[Transfer Learning](https://en.m.wikipedia.org/wiki/Transfer_learning) is the process of training a model on a large-scale dataset and then using that pre-trained model to process learning for another target task.

 Transfer Learning became popular in the field of NLP thanks to the state-of-the-art performance of different algorithms like ULMFiT, Skip-Gram, Elmo, BERT etc.